 In conjunction with the Medical Humanities and Bioethics Program at Northwestern, Dr. Rosenkranz created the nation’s first medical school curriculum for the study of magic and medicine.
 Created for first and second year medical students, these courses explore the performance aspects of medicine and the anthropological relationship between medicine and the magical arts.
 The principal aim is to help medical students develop a more sophisticated and deeper understanding of the doctor-patient relationship.
 The success of his Magic and Medicine courses has spilled over to graduate medical education where Dr. Rosenkranz has taught similar courses elsewhere.
 He is a regular lecturer of this topic at Stanford University where he recently was the featured presenter for Medical Grand Rounds.
 Since 2011, Dr. Rosenkranz has led the Course in Magic and Medicine at the McBride’s Magic & Mystery School in Las Vegas.
 In 2015 he delivered a TED talk at TEDxNorthwestern.

 Dr. Rosenkranz has been featured in the Chicago Tribune, Health Leaders Magazine and The Northwestern Magazine.
 Recently, his work was profiled in Magic Magazine.
+He has many appearances on local television to his credit.

 Ricardo Rosenkranz is a Trustee and Vice Chair of the Harris Theatre for Music and Dance and is also a Trustee of the Lyric Opera of Chicago.
 Dr. and Mrs. Rosenkranz are strong supporters of Chicago’s performing arts community.